The City Under the City

-Unlike the Vegetable Market Labyrinth and Mintmaster’s Cellar, the ossuary is a self-guided attraction.
+Unlike the Vegetable Market Labyrinth and The Cellar Under the New Town Hall, the ossuary is a self-guided attraction.
 At the time you pay for admission, you are given a small information pamphlet and allowed to walk about freely at your own pace .
 Non-flash photography is permitted.

 I would say that this is not the place for claustrophobic people as some of the corridors are quite dark and cramped.
 On my visit, I did detect a slight mustiness to the air; so if you suffer from respiratory conditions or mould allergies you will want to make sure you have your inhaler or other relevant medication quickly to hand before entering.